 - Ages 9 to 18 (2001 to 2010): $80 before April 11, $95 after (plus HST)

 Combined Spring/Summer Road:

 All riders (including parents who accompany riders) must be members of the Ottawa Bicycle Club, and bring their membership cards with them at all registered events.
-Through a single online registration process you will purchase an OBC Membership, purchase an Ontario Cycling Association membership (citizen permit is usually the most appropriate option), and select and purchase the desired youth program option.
+Through a single online registration process you will purchase an OBC Membership, purchase an Ontario Cycling Association membership (citizen permit is usually the most appropriate option unless planning to race a great deal than a UCI license is best), and select and purchase the desired youth program option.
 Register Here!